norbertK/taskmarks/README.md

 ## Done (still testing)

+(0.9.5) - some cleanup
+(0.9.4) - fixed https://github.com/norbertK/taskmarks/issues/22 - do not write if equal
 (0.9.3) - one central taskmarks.json (setting) - local trumps central
 (0.9.2) - do not write <span style="text-decoration: underline">new</span> empty taskmarks.json

 ## Requirements